FordyceLab/PneumaticControl_MATLAB/README.md

 A fully-setup MITOMI Chip is provided as an example.

-#How to Setup Your Device in MATLAB:
+How to Setup Your Device in MATLAB:

-o Make MatLab Program for Running Devices
+Make MatLab Program for Running Devices

 1. Go into your AutoCAD design, select all features, select “print” from the file menu, and select “Save as .eps”.